hendriknielaender/double-trouble/data/blog/gitlab-job-analysis.md

 ---
 publishDate: "Mar 10 2024"
-title: "How to dive deep into Gitlab Metrics with Sqlite and Grafana"
+title: "How to dive deep into Gitlab Metrics with SQLite and Grafana"
 description: "Follow along as we showcase a recent dive into gitlab jobs metrics."
 image: "~/assets/images/thumbnails/gitlab-job-analysis.jpg"
 imageCreditUrl: https://labs.openai.com